-One thing is certain, including more women in top political positions ensures that we do not overlook 50% of our population and the talent they possess.
-Moreover, if emphatic, community-oriented, and participatory leadership styles prove to be the most effective and sustainable, why accredit them to women only (source)?
-Justin Trudeau, Prime Minister of Canada, has been accredited with having a "female" approach to handling the pandemic, but why do we even have to make that distinction?
+One thing is certain; including more women in top political positions ensures that we do not overlook 50% of our population and the talent they possess.
+Moreover, if emphatic, community-oriented, and participatory leadership styles prove to be the most effective and sustainable, why accredit them to women only?
+Justin Trudeau, Prime Minister of Canada, has been accredited with having a "female" approach to handling the pandemic, but why do we have to attribute it to gender?

 Men and women are not so different

-A lot of people are under the deeply rooted assumption that there are fundamental differences to the genders and therefore their leadership abilities.
-The idea that women are more collaborative, caring, and emphatic is simply not supported by science.
+Many people are under the deeply rooted assumption that there are fundamental differences between the genders and their leadership abilities.
+However, the idea that women are more collaborative, caring, and emphatic is not supported by science.
 When it comes to skills, inclinations, and attitudes, women and men are not that different.

 Generations of structural (e.g., maternity leave and domestic tasks), organizational (e.g., exclusion from social events or clubs and the lack of mentors), and cultural (e.g., socially constructed gender stereotypes) barriers hinder women from seeking and obtaining management positions.